-We are a leading North American provider of midstream energy services to producers and consumers of natural gas, natural gas liquids ("NGLs"), crude oil, refined products and certain petrochemicals.
-Our midstream energy asset network links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the United States, Canada and the Gulf of Mexico with domestic consumers and international markets.
+We are a leading North American provider of midstream energy services to producers and consumers of natural gas, natural gas liquids ("NGLs"), crude oil, refined products and petrochemicals.
+Our integrated midstream energy asset network links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the United States, Canada and the Gulf of Mexico with domestic consumers and international markets.

-Our midstream energy operations include: natural gas gathering, treating, processing, transportation and storage; NGL transportation, fractionation, storage, and import and export terminaling; crude oil and refined products transportation, storage and terminaling; offshore production platforms; petrochemical transportation and services; and a marine transportation business that operates primarily on the United States inland and Intracoastal Waterway systems and in the Gulf of Mexico.
+Our midstream energy operations include: natural gas gathering, treating, processing, transportation and storage; NGL transportation, fractionation, storage, and import and export terminals; crude oil gathering and transportation, storage and terminals; offshore production platforms; petrochemical and refined products transportation and services; and a marine transportation business that operates primarily on the United States inland and Intracoastal Waterway systems and in the Gulf of Mexico.
 NGL products (ethane, propane, normal butane, isobutane and natural gasoline) are used as raw materials by the petrochemical industry, as feedstocks by refiners in the production of motor gasoline and as fuel by industrial and residential users.
-Our portfolio of integrated assets includes: approximately 50,600 miles of onshore and offshore pipelines; 188 million barrels ("MMBbls") of storage capacity for NGLs, crude oil, refined products and certain petrochemicals; 14 billion cubic feet ("Bcf") of natural gas storage capacity; and 24 natural gas processing plants.
-In addition, our asset portfolio includes 20 fractionation facilities, six offshore hub platforms located in the Gulf of Mexico, a butane isomerization complex, NGL import and export terminals, and an octane enhancement facility.
+Our assets include: approximately 50,000 miles of onshore and offshore pipelines; 200 million barrels ("MMBbls") of storage capacity for NGLs, crude oil, refined products and petrochemicals; and 14 billion cubic feet ("Bcf") of natural gas storage capacity.
+In addition, our asset portfolio includes 24 natural gas processing plants, 21 NGL and propylene fractionators, six offshore hub platforms located in the Gulf of Mexico, a butane isomerization complex, NGL import and export terminals, and octane enhancement and high-purity isobutylene production facilities.

-For the year ended December 31, 2010 and the nine months ended September 30, 2011, Enterprise Parent had consolidated revenues of \$33.7 billion and \$32.7 billion, operating income of \$2.1 billion and \$1.9 billion, and net income from continuing operations of \$1.4 billion for each period, respectively.
+For the year ended December 31, 2012, Enterprise Parent had consolidated revenues of \$42.6 billion, operating income of \$3.1 billion and net income from continuing operations of \$2.4 billion.

 Our principal executive offices, including those of Enterprise Parent, are located at 1100 Louisiana Street, 10th Floor, Houston, Texas 77002, and our and Enterprise Parent's telephone number is (713) 381-6500.
-Enterprise Parent's website is www.enterpriseproducts.com.
+Enterprise Parent's website address is www.enterpriseproducts.com.